 Planning your Sri Lanka road trip is the first step of your holiday in Sri Lanka and it is the most important part of the trip.
 A well planned holiday enables you to have an enjoyable holiday that you dream of the same times it enables you to have the best value for your money.
 Below is This is a set of Sri Lanka travel tips that is very helpful to plan your trip.

-The next important decision is, whether you work with a tour operator such as Seerendipity tours or your own.
+The next important decision is, whether you work with a tour operator such as Seerendipity tours or not.
 Solo travellers can find it difficult to move around Sri Lanka especially due to the language barrier.
-If you plan to do a round tour or excursion, you better arrange it through a tour operator.
+If you plan to do a Sri Lanka round tour or excursion, you better arrange it through a tour operator.
 Due to the Rules and regulation, only the tourist guides license holders are allowed to escort tourist on the island.

 Sri Lanka is small but large in diversity.
 From the central mountain range in the middle of the island to pristine beaches on the south and west to the crumbling historical monuments on the north-central province of Sri Lanka, the island is brimming with places to explore.
 Plan your tour sensibly and don’t cram all the things into a single trip, take it easy and explore bit-by-bit.

 It is a good idea to start the trip with an exploration of the beginning of Sri Lankan culture while visiting Sri Lanka’s cultural triangle, that includes Anuradhapura, Sigiriya, Dambulla, Polonnaruwa and Kandy.
-If you are fascinated by spirituality, head to Kandy; for adventure activities Kithulgala; for shopping, Colombo; for diving and snorkelling, Bentota.
+If you are fascinated by spirituality, head to Kandy; for adventure activities Kithulgala for shopping, Colombo; for diving and snorkelling, Bentota beach.